processing/p5.js/contributor_docs/README.md

 6. Discuss
 7. Approved and merged

+Head over to [this link](./contributor_guidelines.md) where you will be guided one step at a time on how to navigate the steps above, or you can also use the table of contents on the same page to skip to a relevant part you need a refresher on.

+Most of the time we will stick with this workflow quite strictly and, especially if you have contributed to other projects before, it may feel like there are too many hoops to jump through for what may be a simple contribution.
+However, the steps above are aimed to make it easy for you as a contributor and for stewards/maintainers to contribute meaningfully, while also making sure that you won't be spending time working on things that may not be accepted for various reasons.
+The steps above will help ensure that any proposals or fixes are adequately discussed and considered before any work begin, and often this will actually save you (and the steward/maintainer) time because the PR that would need additional fixing after review, or outright not accepted, would happen less often as a result.

+We see contributing to p5.js as a learning opportunity and we don't measure sucess by only looking at the volume of contributions we received.
+There is no time limit on how long it takes you to complete a contribution, so take your time and work at your own pace.
+Ask for help from any of the stewards or maintainers if you need them and we'll try our best to support you.

 ## Non-source code contribution
 There are many more ways to contribute to p5.js through non-source code contribution than can be exhaustively list here, some of the ways may also involve working with some of the p5.js repositories (such as adding example, writing tutorial for the website, etc).
 Depending on what the planned contribution is, we may be able to support you in different ways so do reach out to us via any channel available to you (email, social media, Discourse forum, Discord, etc).